I've been posting on Instagram a lot lately. Thought I'd share my feed here…

 This lead to our first assignment…. styling a scene with the focus on tomatoes.
 I used both my DSLR and iPhone to take the photos.

 Would you like to receive my blog updates by email.
-Please add your name and email below.
+Please add your email below.

 This is the deliciously refreshing smoothie I made this afternoon.
 I usually make a cup of tea in the afternoon when I'm finishing up my work for the day, but today I felt like some thing a bit cooler (maybe something to do with daylight saving?).